ICC: New chief prosecutor divides opinions in Africa | DW | 15.06.2021

 Karim Khan, the new chief prosecutor of the International Criminal Court, is a controversial figure.
 Some in Africa loathe him for defending war criminals.
 Others view him as a hero for representing oppressed victims.

-Kenyans remember Khan for representing former cabinet secretary Francis Muthaura and current Deputy President William Ruto in 2011 at the ICC.
-Then Chief Prosecutor Luis Moreno Ocampo had built a case alleging that Ruto committed crimes against humanity during Kenya's 2007-2008 post-election violence.
+Kenyans remember Khan for representing former Cabinet Secretary Francis Muthaura and current Deputy President William Ruto in 2011 at the International Criminal Court.
+Luis Moreno Ocampo, then the ICC's chief prosecutor had built a case charging that Ruto committed crimes against humanity during Kenya's 2007-2008 postelection violence.

 Khan, 51, successfully proved to the ICC judges that the evidence against Ruto was too weak and therefore inadmissible.
 On April 5, 2016, Ruto was declared innocent and the case dropped.

-"It has to be an absolute priority for the incoming prosecutor to do everything he can to improve the track record of the ICC prosecution when cases are in court," Elizabeth Evenson, Associate Director of the International Justice Program at Human Rights Watch, said.
+"It has to be an absolute priority for the incoming prosecutor to do everything he can to improve the track record of the ICC prosecution when cases are in court," Elizabeth Evenson, associate director of the International Justice Program at Human Rights Watch, told DW.

-"He has a really difficult job to get better success in the courtroom," Evenson told DW.
-Khan would need to strengthen investigations and prosecutions, "while also living up to these high ambitions of a court that signals no one is above the law," Evenson, whose research and advocacy centers on the International Criminal Court, said.
+"He has a really difficult job to get better success in the courtroom," Evenson said.
+Khan would need to strengthen investigations and prosecutions, "while also living up to these high ambitions of a court that signals no one is above the law," said Evenson, whose research and advocacy centers on the ICC.

-On the streets of Kenya's capital Nairobi there are high expectations for the third chief prosecutor in the international court's history.
+On the streets of Kenya's capital, Nairobi, there are high expectations for the third chief prosecutor in the ICC's history.

 "He has good experience, having been on the side of the dock," Erastus Wangwa, a community health volunteer in Nairobi, told DW.
 "I think he's going to do a good job, having represented a high-profile case."

-"We believed in Bensouda, but he is going to be even better because he'll have to act more than what Bensouda has been doing," Richard Owino, a Nairobi businessman, said.
+"We believed in Bensouda, but he is going to be even better because he'll have to act more than what Bensouda has been doing," said Richard Owino, a Nairobi businessman.

 Despite Khan's defense of Taylor, the UN-backed Special Court for Sierra Leone in The Hague convicted the former warlord of crimes against humanity on April 26, 2012, and sentenced him to 50 years in prison.

-"I don't feel good because this man defended Charles Taylor, who did many bad things to humanity and even caused the war in Sierra Leone," Monica Ghaliwa, a Sierra Leonean journalist, said.
+"I don't feel good because this man defended Charles Taylor, who did many bad things to humanity and even caused the war in Sierra Leone," Monica Ghaliwa, a Sierra Leonean journalist, told DW.

-"I think it's a slap in the face of Sierra Leoneans and even the ECOMOG (a West African multi-national monitoring armed force established by the Economic Community of West African States, ECOWAS) that helped fight the war," Ghaliwa told DW.
+"I think it's a slap in the face of Sierra Leoneans and even the ECOMOG that helped fight the war," Ghaliwa said, referring to the Economic Community of West African States Monitoring Group, an armed force.

 In his early days as legal counsel, Khan was involved in the first trials after the Rwandan genocide.
 At the time, he represented victims of war crimes, crimes against humanity, and other atrocities in Kenya, Sierra Leone, and Cameroon.